Arikes/media-for-mobile/README.md

 List of available samples
 -------------------------

-The following samples are available for the Intel® INDE Media for Mobile:
+The following samples are available for the IntelÂ® INDE Media for Mobile:

 **Samples for Android* targets**